jsniff/BoutonDetector/README.md

 -Make sure code folder is in MATLAB's path

+-Download tvreg from here: http://www.mathworks.com/matlabcentral/fileexchange/29743-tvreg-variational-image-restoration-and-segmentation and put in same directory as working directory

 -Make sure tvreg folder is in same path as all .m files.

+-set MATLAB path to include tvreg folder and tvreg/tvreg subfolder by manually setting path in MATLAB.

 USAGE: